GiraffeReversed/edulint/docs/source/configuration.rst

 Enhancement
 """"""""""""

-``enhancement`` groups those messages, that should be followed but it is not essential skill for a beginner:
+The ``enhancement`` extension groups contains those messages, that should be followed but it is not essential skill for a beginner:

 .. message-table::
    enhancement